What is the Joy of the Lord Nehemiah 8:10 Devotional

 If you’re still asking… How do I receive the joy of the Lord?

-If you believe in Jesus and have accepted Him as your Savior, then the joy of the Lord is already within you.
+The answer is simple.
+If you believe in Jesus and have accepted Him as your Savior, then God’s joy is already within you.

-God is Your Strength
+God’s Joy is Your Strength

+The word strength in Nehemiah 8:10 paints a picture of God’s protection over us.
+When we’re weak, we can seek refuge in God’s loving arms.
+Because He is our place of safety.
 And we can draw strength from our relationship with God and find joy in Him through any circumstance.

 Here are two Psalms that illustrate the Lord is your strength vividly…